Below are key drivers of Amazon's value that present opportunities for upside or downside to the current Trefis price estimate for Amazon:

 The growth in Amazon's Web Services has become a critical factor driving the company's expansion globally.
 Several companies continued to adopt these services in recent years.
 Besides helping big businesses, the company’s cost efficient web services are also useful for young start-ups that may have cash restrictions.

-The growth in the AWS segment has been massive - the annual growth in AWS revenues came in at 70% in 2015, 55% in 2016 and 43% in 2017.
+The growth in the AWS segment has been massive - the annual growth in AWS revenues came in at 70% in 2015, 55% in 2016, 43% in 2017 and 46% in 2018.
 Apart from this, the company also showed strong profitability in the cloud-services business as margins have improved in this segment in successive years.

 While the revenues earned from the Prime service subscriptions account for a small chunk of the company’s total sales, the margins from Prime customers are much higher than other customers.
 Additionally, according to various reports, Prime customers tend to buy almost twice as much as the regular customers.
 We believe Prime subscribers will continue to grow rapidly as Amazon is investing heavily in streaming content to lure in more buyers.